Al-Sharqawy25/Al-Sharqawy25/README.md

 </p>

 - 🏢 I'm a Frontend Web Developer.
-- 👨‍💻 As a Developer student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Web Developer, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.